 1.5% might not sound like a lot, but if you’re making a large purchase, why get an extra $5 or more in cash back.
 Plus, the item can be already rung up and brought right out to your car.
 Convenience and money saved!

 Saving money with discounted gift cards is a hack I discovered a few years ago, and it’s at the top of my favorites as one of the best ways to save.
 While it’s not a coupon, per se, it’s the same mindset, so it definitely makes the list.

 Every year, consumers get flooded with unwanted gift cards, and many go unused.
-Consumers can sell unwanted gift cards on gift card resale sites like My Gift Cards Plus or Gift Card Granny.
+Consumers can sell unwanted gift cards on gift card resale sites like My Gift Cards Plus.
 Buy gift cards for up to 30% off or more for a massive range of retailers and restaurants, including Nordstrom, Macy’s, Apple, iTunes, Google Play, Jimmy John’s, Cane’s, and more.
 You can find a gift card for virtually any store that sells gift cards.

 Available gift card inventory changes.
 Some days, certain gift cards may not be available.
 Also, the discounted price offered may fluctuate.

 Gift cards for grocery stores, supermarkets, hardware stores, and gas stations usually offer lower discounts, ranging from 2% to 10% off.

 I’ve purchased Target gift cards at 8% off and then used them to buy items that (never) seem to go on sale, including Apple, Bose, and LEGO brand items.
 Or you can even use them on your grocery bill; why not save an extra 8% off the food you’re buying at home?

 These are eight great strategies you can use to easily save money with coupons and other promo codes and deals.